nosami/vsonline/vs-online/how-to/vscode.md

 ## Port Forwarding

-Codespaces provides access to the applications and services running in remote environments by means of port forwarding.
-By default, no ports are forwarded for security concerns, however, there are several ways to open ports in the remote environment.
+Visual Studio Codespaces provides access to the applications and services running in the remote environments by means of port forwarding.
+By default, no ports are forwarded for security concerns.
+However, there are several ways to open ports in the Codespace.

 ### Auto port forwarding